-The contemporary paintings shown above were exhibited at Birdwood House Gallery in Totnes or commissioned during 2020.
+The contemporary paintings shown above were exhibited at Birdwood House Gallery in Totnes or painted or commissioned during 2020.

 Please click on the images for the best viewing and information on size, price and framing.